keljr021/badgey/badgey_next_steps.md

 - Create Canvas store for functions
   - Add Konva methods to store

-  - Canvas
-    - Add Canvas as vanilla Javascript methods to store
-    - Replace octogon with polygon shapes to canvas step
-      - Add number of shapes option as number
+- Add version of site on the bottom of Footer

 - Add followers and following workflow
 - Add top badges to profile